3 Days In Split Croatia: A Perfect Split Itinerary!

 Start your 3 days in Split by exploring UNESCO Diocletian’s Palace in the Old Town, it’s the heart and soul of Split and full of history and character!

-Wandering around is the best way to get your bearings, it’s an integral part of Split, you’ll see beams, Roman pillars, arches and tunnels from the 4th Century AD and these days the ‘open air palace’ houses restaurants, cafes and boutiques!
+The palace ruin is an integral part of Split, you’ll discover beams, Roman pillars, arches and tunnels from the 4th Century AD, and these days the ‘open air palace’ houses restaurants, cafes and boutiques!

 Climb Up Dominus Cathedral Bell Tower

-One of things I recommend doing in the old town is climbing up the Cathedral Bell Tower for the views, even if cathedral’s don’t interest you the view might!
+One of the most popular things to see in Split is the Cathedral right in the centre of the old town and climbing its Bell Tower for the views, even if cathedrals don’t interest you, the view might!

-In my opinion, it’s the best view in Split, a clear shot over the orange rooftops, but you must be good with climbing stairs as there’s a lot of them, from stone steps to rickety metal ones!
+In my opinion, it’s the best view in Split, a clear shot over the orange rooftops and old town, but you must be good with climbing stairs as there are a lot of them, from stone steps to rickety metal ones!

 You can buy your entry tickets at the base of the tower, they are only €3.50 and there’s a few other bits and pieces of history to see as well!